elevenstand7/JSProject/README.md

 ![Alt text](image.png)

- Before the user begins playing the game, a popup window will appear, providing a game introduction and allowing for the selection of the game's difficulty level.
+*   Before the user begins playing the game, a popup window will appear, providing a game introduction and a start button to user.

-*   Navigation links will include direct links to this project's Github repository, my LinkedIn profile, and AngelList.
+*   Game container will include a music mute/unmute button, timer, score display and Navigation links.
+Navigation links will include direct links to this project's Github repository and my LinkedIn profile.

-*   Game controls will feature buttons for functions such as Start, Stop, Continue, and Restart.

-*   The background music mute and unmute button(bonus)
+*   Game board will have holes and the loopy will pop up form the hole.
+The cursor will be a mallet.

 ## Technologies, Libraries, APIs

 This project will be implemented with the following technologies:

-*   The Canvas API to render the game
 *   DOM Manipulation to handle events, update scores, and manage game states
 *   npm to manage project dependencies
 *   Webpack to bundle the source JavaScript code
-*   Animation may be apply to the animation of the game
+*   Animation to the animation of the game
-*   Audio API may be apply to the background music(bonus)
+*   Audio API to the background music

 ## Implementation Timeline